 For almost 50 years the Ceramics Program has served Harvard University and the greater community with its exciting educational offerings.
-Check out the 3 part video all about the studio.
+Check out the three-part video about the studio.
 The History, The People, The Studio.

 Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events (now events for Houses), and workshops for FAS courses and student groups.
 Complementing the wide range of courses are lectures, master classes, and demonstrations by visiting artists and ceramics symposia involving potters, sculptors, art historians and archaeologists from all over the world.